 The battery is a relatively standard e-bike battery that attaches to the frame's down tube.
 The battery can be locked to the bike using the included keys, and you can easily remove it for charging or security.
 The Ecotric comes with a charging cable, and the battery has a charging socket with a rubber cover on its right side.
 Ecotric claims a battery charge time range of 5-8 hours and a battery life of 400-600 charge cycles.

-The Ecotric scored a 7 out of 10, right along with the rest of the pack for its relatively standard ease of assembly.
+The Ecotric scored a 7 out of 10, right about average for its relatively standard ease of assembly.
 Like most other bikes we tested, it arrived in a full-size bike box and was well packaged and protected from shipping damage.
-After removing the cycle from the box and the protective materials from the bike, the remaining assembly took approximately 45 minutes to complete.
+After removing the bike from the box and the protective materials from the bike, the remaining assembly took approximately 45 minutes to complete.